 CCAR and Stress Test models in general are still the biggest and most influential changes in the modeling world in the last 20 years.
 We are constantly seeking ways to improve models and at the same time increase their applicability beyond regulatory compliance.
 Working closely with the business partners, covering everything in between the loan origination systems and portfolio management capabilities, we find many uses of the scenario-driven models, like the CCAR models.

-At the Stress Testing USA: CCAR & DFAST Congress you will be sharing your insight on ‘BAU applications of Stress Test Models’ – Why is this a key talking point right now?
+At the Stress Testing USA: CCAR & DFAST Congress you shared your insight on ‘BAU applications of Stress Test Models’ – Why is this a key talking point right now?

 In the last few years, Banks made sizable investments in developing CCAR models.
 At this point in the evolution of CCAR programs, we have a timely opportunity to turn these models and processes to drive better business decisions and integrate these risk models in day to day risk management activities.

 Initial contribution of the CCAR models was primarily for regulatory compliance purposes in assessing the minimum capital requirements.
 After 6 years of intense work, most of the banks in the industry are in a better position with respect to their loss forecasting and capital estimation capabilities.
 But in our opinion, this was the first leg of the race.
 The second, and arguably the more challenging phase is to integrate these models for the business uses.
 There are certain adjustments needed to remove the conservative bias built into the stress testing process and to make the stress test models work just as well in the benign periods.